Azure/spark-cdm-connector/documentation/overview.md

 When reading data, the library uses metadata in the CDM folder to create the dataframe based on the structure of the source entity.
 Attribute names are used as column names and attribute datatypes are mapped to the column datatype.
 When the dataframe is loaded it is populated from the partitions identified in the manifest.

-Partitions for any given entity can be in different formats, for example, a mix of CSV and Parquet files.
+Partitions for any given entity can be in different formats, for example, a mix of CSV and parquet files.
 Regardless of format, all the entity data files identified in the manifest are combined into one dataset and loaded to the dataframe.

 ### Writing Data